Opinion: Pitch invasions are a sign of a broken country, not a broken game

 To keep up to speed with all the latest opinions and comment, sign up to our free weekly Voices Dispatches newsletter by clicking here

-An officer who polices west London stadiums talked to The Independent about his experiences in an off the record conversation.
-He said that the attitude of supporters towards him and his colleagues has deteriorated badly since the murder of Sarah Everard by a Metropolitan policeman.
+An officer who polices west London stadiums talked to The Independent about his experiences in an off-the-record conversation.
+He said that the attitude of supporters towards him and his colleagues has deteriorated badly since the murder of Sarah Everard by a Metropolitan Police officer.
 Mistrust and anger are commonplace.

 So is there an answer to pitch invasions?
 Yes.
 Prosecute those responsible for the worst excesses, take a deep breath and wait for the world to move on.
 There is often a copycat element at work when a series of events like this take place and by the start of the new season the mood will have changed.
 Mass incursions onto the playing area are an end-of-season phenomena, anyway.
 There will be plenty of time to consider changes to policing and stewarding and for clubs to work with supporters’ groups to find better ways going forward.